Your Portfolio as a Pre-Screening Tool: Building What You Want to Work With

 The “Overengineered” Criticism

 Some might say I built something overly complex for a portfolio.
-But complexity signals capability.
+But here’s my thinking: complexity signals capability.
 If a company needs someone who can handle complex systems, they want proof you won’t be overwhelmed.

 The “Not Proven at Scale” Question

-Critics might argue I haven’t proven these technologies work at enterprise scale.
-That’s fair, but I’ve proven I understand the technology deeply enough to implement it correctly, which is often the hardest part of scaling.
+Critics might argue I haven’t proven these technologies work at enterprise scale with millions of users.
+That’s fair.
+But I’ve proven I understand the technology deeply enough to implement it correctly, which is often the hardest part of scaling.

 The “Narrow Focus” Concern

 By specializing in modern, complex technologies, I might miss broader opportunities.
-But that’s the point: I want focused opportunities, not every opportunity.
+But that’s exactly the point.
+I want focused opportunities, not every opportunity.

 What This Actually Looks Like